kuleshov-group/PlantCaduceus/README.md

 ## Running PlantCaduceus on Google Colab

-Here's an example notebook to show how to run PlantCaduceus on google colab: [PlantCaduceus google colab](https://colab.research.google.com/drive/1QW9Lgwra0vHQAOICE2hsIVcp6DKClyhO?usp=drive_link)
+Here's an example notebook to show how to run PlantCAD on google colab: [PlantCAD google colab](https://colab.research.google.com/drive/1QW9Lgwra0vHQAOICE2hsIVcp6DKClyhO?usp=drive_link)

-## Training an XGBoost classifier using PlantCaduceus embeddings
+## Training an XGBoost classifier using PlantCAD embeddings
-We trained an XGBoost model on top of the PlantCaduceus embedding for each task to evaluate its performance.
+We trained an XGBoost model on top of the PlantCAD embedding for each task to evaluate its performance.
 The script is available in the `src` directory.
 The script takes the following arguments:

 ```
 python src/train_XGBoost.py \